DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: Results

 \section{Results}

 In this section, we discuss the results of our user study.
-A demonstration can be found in the supplementary video with results from each module and navigation trials that test the whole system.
-Fig.~\ref{fig:real_before_after} also provides an example trial along with the dialogue during the user study.
+Example navigation trials, as well as demonstrations of each module during the user study, are in \href{https://www.youtube.com/watch?v=1fojc44GTtI}{this video} and Fig.~\ref{fig:real_before_after}.